A1 · BeginnerEnglish

 Vocabulary in this lesson

-Tap a word to hear it, or save it to your study list.
+Play a word to hear it, then mark it as known or save it to study.

-Adverbs of frequency (always, usually, sometimes)
+Adverbs of Frequency (always, usually, sometimes)

 A1